dotnet/csharplang/proposals/improved-interpolated-strings.md

 1. A method argument is converted as part of determining applicable function members (covered below), or
 2. Given an _interpolated\_string\_expression_ `S` being converted to type `T`, the following is true:
     * `T` is an _applicable\_interpolated\_string\_builder\_type_, and
-    * Overload resolution on the type `T` with the identifier `GetInterpolatedStringBuilder` and 2 int parameters with names `baseLength` and `formatHoleCount` returns a single static method with return type `T`.
+    * `T` has an accessible constructor that takes 2 int parameters with the names `baseLength` and `formatHoleCount`, in that order.

 #### Applicable function member adjustments